 Riboflavin and Niacin Rich Foods

-These two B vitamins protect the eye against fatigue, stress, and pain, and increase the blood flow to the eye to help nourish cells.
-These again should come from diet, not supplements.
+These two B vitamins protect the eye against fatigue, stress, and pain while increasing blood flow to the eye to help nourish cells.
+These are another that should come from diet, not supplements.
 Enjoy foods like mushrooms, almonds, paprika, kidney beans, spinach, nut butters, brown rice, and sundried tomatoes for all the riboflavin and niacin you need.

 About Charlie Pulsipher